DV (video format): DVCPRO

-DVCPRO, also known as DVCPRO25, is a variation of DV developed by Panasonic and introduced in 1995 for use in electronic news gathering (ENG) equipment.
+DVCPRO, also known as DVCPRO25 and D-7, is a variation of DV developed by Panasonic and introduced in 1995, originally intended for use in electronic news gathering (ENG) equipment.

-Unlike baseline DV, DVCPRO uses locked audio, meaning the audio sample clock runs in sync with the video sample clock, and 4:1:1 chroma subsampling for both 50 Hz and 60 Hz variants to decrease generation losses.
+Unlike baseline DV, DVCPRO uses locked audio, meaning the audio sample clock runs in sync with the video sample clock.
 Audio is available in 16-bit/48 kHz precision.

-When recorded to tape, DVCPRO uses wider track pitch - 18 μm vs. 10 μm of baseline DV, which reduces the chance of dropout errors during recording.
+When recorded to tape, DVCPRO uses wider track pitch—18 μm vs. 10 μm of baseline DV—which reduces the chance of dropout errors during recording.
 Two extra longitudinal tracks provide support for audio cue and for timecode control.
 Tape is transported 80% faster compared to baseline DV, resulting in shorter recording time.
 Long Play mode is not available.

 DVCPRO50

-DVCPRO50 was introduced by Panasonic in 1997 for high-value electronic news gathering and digital cinema, and is often described as two DV codecs working in parallel.
+DVCPRO50 was introduced by Panasonic in 1997 and is often described as two DV codecs working in parallel.

 The DVCPRO50 doubles the coded video data rate to 50 Mbit/s.
 This has the effect of cutting total record time of any given storage medium in half.
 Chroma resolution is improved by using 4:2:2 chroma subsampling.

-DVCPRO50 was used in many productions where high definition video was not required.
+Following the introduction of the AJ-SDX900 camcorder in 2003, DVCPRO50 was used in many productions where high definition video was not required.
 For example, BBC used DVCPRO50 to record high-budget TV series, such as Space Race (2005) and Ancient Rome: The Rise and Fall of an Empire (2006).

 A similar format, D-9 (or Digital-S), offered by JVC, uses videocassettes with the same form-factor as VHS.

-Comparable high quality standard definition digital tape formats include Sony's Digital Betacam, launched in 1993, and MPEG IMX, launched in 2001.
+Comparable high quality standard definition digital tape formats include Sony's Digital Betacam, introduced in 1993, and MPEG IMX, introduced in 2000.

 DVCPRO Progressive

-DVCPRO Progressive was introduced by Panasonic for news gathering, sports journalism and digital cinema.
+DVCPRO Progressive was introduced by Panasonic alongside DVCPRO50.
 It offered 480 or 576 lines of progressive scan recording with 4:2:0 chroma subsampling and four 16-bit 48 kHz PCM audio channels.
 Like HDV-SD, it was meant as an intermediate format during the transition time from standard definition to high definition video.

 The format offered six modes for recording and playback: 16:9 progressive (50 Mbit/s), 4:3 progressive (50 Mbit/s), 16:9 interlaced (50 Mbit/s), 4:3 interlaced (50 Mbit/s), 16:9 interlaced (25 Mbit/s), 4:3 interlaced (25 Mbit/s).

-The format has been superseded by DVCPRO HD.
+The format was superseded by DVCPRO HD.